 The creation of Everyone was made possible, in part, with funds from the Danspace Project 2006-07 Commissioning Initiative with support from the Mid-Size Presenting Organizations Initiative, implemented by the Nonprofit Finance Fund and funded by Doris Duke Charitable Foundation.
 Everyone is also a commission from Springdance Festival in Utrecht, The Netherlands and is created with support from the NEA, Jerome Foundation, Rockefeller MAP Fund, The Josephine Foundation, a Lambent Fellowship from the Tides Foundation and from individual donations.
 Support for the music comes from The New York State Music Fund, established by the New York State Attorney General at Rockefeller Philanthropy Advisors.
 Everyone was developed at residencies at the Ensemble Studio Theater's Lexington Center for the Arts, the Maggie Allessee National Center for Choreography (MANCC) and DTW's Outer Space program.

-background photo by Alex Escalante
+background and performance photos by Alex Escalante